sethbern/CSJava/_sources/Unit2-Using-Objects/topic-2-5-methods-return.rst

 Now look at the methods in the first column having a return type that is *not* void.
 The non-void methods tend to start with the word "get" is "is".
-Rather than changing an attribute, these methods return an attribute value.
+Rather than changing an object's attribute, these methods return an attribute value.
 For example, the ``getXPos()`` method will return a turtle's x position.
+We refer to non-void methods that return an attribute value as **getter** methods.

 When you use a method that returns a value, you need to save what it returns in a variable or use the value in some way for example by printing it out.